Free Music for Facebook Videos That Won’t Get Flagged (Safe Sources + Proof)

 Reddit r/VideoEditing post titled 'Is there a way to post copyrighted music to facebook without it being muted?' describing a video muted because of background music.

 Popular songs come with rights owned by labels and publishers, so you need permission that matches your use.
-Meta explains that music rights can change, and when Meta lacks rights for a song in a Reel or Story, it can mute the audio.
+Meta explains that music rights can change, and when Meta lacks rights for a song, it can mute the audio.
 If you want predictable results for branded content, Meta’s Sound Collection terms grant a license for commercial use inside Meta products.

 Make Your Best Posts Boringly Safe